-3.2 Packed Lunches
+3.2 Packed Lunches from home

-- Children should bring a healthy and nutritionally balanced packed lunch to school.
+• Children should bring a healthy and nutritionally balanced packed lunch to school.
 Lunch boxes should not contain lots of sugary treats and sweets are not allowed.
 We encourage parents to include fruit, vegetables or salad in their child's packed lunch.
-Children are not allowed to bring fizzy sugary drinks in their packed lunch. - Packed lunches are stored on trolleys in the classroom / cloakroom in a cool location away from direct sunlight. - All waste and uneaten food is returned in the lunch box so that parents / carers know what has been eaten. - The school has provided parents / carers with the opportunity to attend workshops on healthy eating and healthy packed lunches and has information leaflets available.
+Children are not allowed to bring fizzy sugary drinks in their packed lunch.

+- Packed lunches are stored on trolleys in the classroom / cloakroom in a cool location away from direct sunlight. - All waste and uneaten food is returned in the lunch box so that parents / carers know what has been eaten. - The school has provided parents / carers with the opportunity to attend workshops on healthy eating and healthy packed lunches and has information leaflets available.
 Information is available in the Parents' Handbook.
 The school has involved the NHS Kent Community Health Team in delivering these sessions.
-If the school has concerns about the packed lunch a child is eating at school, then this will be shared with parents.

-• Due to an increased number of children with nut allergies in school, we ask that parents do not send children into school or on a school trip with any nut based products in their lunchboxes or as a break time snack.
+If the school has concerns about the packed lunch a child is eating at school, then this will be shared with parents. - Due to an increased number of children with nut allergies in school, we ask that parents do not send children into school or on a school trip with any nut based products in their lunchboxes or as a break time snack.
 This would include items such as peanut butter sandwiches or packets of nuts.
+The school has a separate policy for the management of food allergies and intolerances which should be read in conjunction with this policy.